zed-industries/zed/crates/plugin_runtime/OPAQUE.md

 5. The Rust async callback actually acquires a lock and appends the newline.

 6. And from here on out we return up the callstack, through Wasm, to Rust all the way back to where we started.
+Right before we return, we clear out the `ResourcePool`, so that we're no longer holding onto the underlying resource.

+Throughout this entire chain of calls, the resource remain host-side.
+By temporarilty checking it into a `ResourcePool`, we're able to keep a reference to the resource that we can use, while avoiding copying the uncopyable resource.

+## Final Notes

 Using this approach, it should be possible to add fairly good support for resources to Wasm.
 I've only done a little rough prototyping, so we're bound to run into some issues along the way, but I think this should be a good first approximation.

+This next week, I'll try to get a production-ready version of this working, using the `Language` resource required by some Language Server Adapters.

+Hope this guide made sense!